jungkumseok/cpen400a-2018w-assignments/assignments/assignment-4.md

 To help you get started, here is [some reference to the XMLHttpRequest API](https://www.w3schools.com/xml/xml_http.asp).

-3. [JS] Define a method for `Store` with the following signature: `syncWithServer(onSync)`
+3. (4 Points) [JS] Define a method for `Store` with the following signature: `syncWithServer(onSync)`
     * The first argument `onSync` is a function that is called after the `Store` instance has successfully synchronized its `stock` with the server.
     * Using the `ajaxGet` function you wrote above, make a request to the server.
 The URL to use is the value of `serverUrl` property plus `"/products"`.
     * The response returned from the server has the same structure as `products` variable we've been using so far.
-Upon succesfully receiving a response, compute a "delta" object with the following structure:
+Upon succesfully receiving a response, compute a "delta" object with the following structure (the "delta" object tells us about what has been changed since the last time we synchronized.
+The example below corresponds to the case where the price of `Box1` changed from `10` to `5` and the quantity from `5` to `8`):
 ```
 var delta = {
     'Box1': {